Pau Hana Endurance XL Review

 This board is a little heavier than average, tipping the scales at about 31.5 lbs.

 Our last metric focused on the durability of each board, which is responsible for the remaining 10% of its final score.
 While we can't comment on the overall durability for the Endurance XL as we only tested a single board for a few months, we did notice a difference in the amount of wear and tear each board sustained throughout our review process and awarded points proportionally.
-The Pau Hana didn't come out perfect but didn't have any major injuries, earning it a 5 out of 10.
+The Pau Hana didn't come out perfect but didn't have any major injuries.

 This board did have the standard scrapes and scuffs on the top deck and the base just from scraping obstacles or loading it on and off roof racks but also had a non-trivial amount of surface damage on the side.
 This came from relatively normal use, as we never dropped or crashed this SUP too hard in our testing process.

-Regrettably, the Endurance XL by Pau Hana is a terrible value, having one of the highest price tags of the entire group and designed for a relatively niche paddling audience.
+Regrettably, the Endurance XL by Pau Hana is not a great value for most people, having one of the highest price tags of the entire test group and a design for a relatively niche paddling audience.

 If you are angling for a new angling stand up paddle board, then we highly recommend the Endurance XL.
 It has a ton of capacity to haul all your gear and glides well enough to carry it for long distances, all while being stable enough to keep you and your stuff dry — most of the time, at least.
 The integrated tie-down system is quite handy, though this board can be a bit unwieldy for the solo paddler and you will definitely be thankful for a buddy to help you load or carry this behemoth of a board around.